ROCprofiler-SDK callback tracing services#

 • phase=ROCPROFILER_CALLBACK_PHASE_UNLOAD

-Note: rocprofiler-sdk does not provide an interface to query this information outside of the code object tracing service.
-If you wish to be able to associate kernel names with kernel tracing records, a tool is personally responsible for making a copy of the relevant information when the code objects and kernel symbol are loaded (however, any constant string fields like the (const char* kernel_name field) need not to be copied, these are guaranteed to be valid pointers until after rocprofiler-sdk finalization).
-If a tool decides to delete their copy of the data associated with a given code object or kernel symbol identifier when the code object and kernel symbols are unloaded, it is highly recommended to flush any/all buffers which might contain references to that code object or kernel symbol identifiers before deleting the associated data.
+ROCprofiler-SDK doesn’t provide an interface to query information outside of the code object tracing service.
+If you wish to associate kernel names with kernel tracing records, the tool must be configured to create a copy of the relevant information when the code objects and kernel symbol are loaded.
+However, any constant string fields like const char* kernel_name don’t need to be copied as these are guaranteed to be valid pointers until after ROCprofiler-SDK finalization.
+If a tool decides to delete its copy of the data associated with a code object or kernel symbol identifier when the code object and kernel symbols are unloaded, it is highly recommended to flush all buffers that might contain references to that code object or kernel symbol identifier before deleting the associated data.

-For a sample of code object tracing, please see the samples/code_object_tracing example in the rocprofiler-sdk GitHub repository.
+For a sample of code object tracing, see samples/code_object_tracing.